splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

           * - Filters
             - Enter any additional dimension names and values you want to apply this SLO to

-    Follow these steps to use a custom metric as health indicator for your SLO
+    To use a custom metric as a health indicator for your SLO, follow these steps:

         .. list-table::
           :header-rows: 1
           :widths: 40 60

           * - :strong:`Field name`
-            - :strong:`Description`
+            - :strong:`Actions`
           * - Metric type
             - Select :guilabel:`Custom metric` from the dropdown menu
           * - Numerator metric